 Plan of action:

-Plan a fun dinner with friends where I order french fries and something super fatty and delicious that I would never order, like mac and cheese.
+Plan a fun dinner with friends where I order french fries and something delicious that I would never order, like mac and cheese.
 Just go for it!
 Do this once a week.

 2. Clean your mind